danian95/InstDocs/docs/source/instruments/Agilent8890GCMS/docs.rst

     not below.
 The entire analysis will stop if a sample is not registered because the wrong location was entered.

-3. To start the method set up do the following: method > edit entire method > ok > ok > ok.
+3. To start the method set up do the following: :menuselection:`method --> edit entire method --> ok --> ok --> ok`.
 This will then walk you through the entire GCMS allowing you to edit and note all of its parameters for the experiment.